astronomer/docs/software/integrate-auth-system.md

 6. Click **Provisioning Mode** > **Automatic**.

 7. In the **Tenant URL** field, enter `https://BASEDOMAIN.astronomer.io/v1/scim/microsoft`.
 This is the Astronomer SCIM endpoint URL.

+8. Retrieve an OAuth bearer token from your token issuer and add this token to the **Secret Token** field.

-8. In your `config.yaml` file, add the following configuration to create a unique token that Astronomer Software uses to authenticate requests from Azure AD:
+9. In your `config.yaml` file, add the following configuration.
+Replace `<your-secret-token>` with the token from Step 8.

     ```yaml
     astronomer: